Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the largest amount of information (counted in MB per second) that can be transported over the external memory interface in one second.
-It's worked out by multiplying the interface width by its memory speed.
-In the case of DDR RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
+Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transferred over the external memory interface in one second.
+It's calculated by multiplying the bus width by its memory speed.
+If the card has DDR type RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the better the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This is calculated by multiplying the total texture units by the core speed of the chip.
+The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of colour ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip could possibly record to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices